houga582/Johnson_M.S._Thesis_R_Scripts/README.md

 # :pushpin: **START HERE**
-* Need to confirm linear mixed model used in Chapter 4 statistical analysis.
+* Monday, July 21: Need to confirm linear mixed model used in Chapter 4 statistical analysis.

 # Description
 This GitHub repository contains annotated R scripts that code for all tables and figures contained in my M.S.
 Thesis.